AM207/2018fall/wiki/FuncTorch.md

 ## tanh nonlinearity

-We get somewhat better results with the tanh nonlinearity.
+We get somewhat better results with the tanh nonlinearity, if we go with 2 layers.
 Play with the number of hidden layers and number of units per layer to see if you can do better!